 If you’re looking for cooler weather and less crowded streets, we recommend visiting here in spring.
 Everything, including accommodation and entrance fee, will be less expensive then (compared to summer, which is peak season).

-The entrance fee of the fortress is about $10 if you go through the main gate.
+The entrance fee of the San Giovanni Fortress is about $10 if you go through the main gate.
 Some visitors decided not to go through the main entrance and take another route up there, but they all reported that the other ways up were either blocked halfway or very uncomfortable to hike.

 Although it may seem pricey, we recommend you pay the $10 so you can have a stress-free walk.
 The price is lower in winter, and some tourists even mentioned that it was free then.